nirajp82/DataDog/02_LogQueriesAndAggregations.md

     In this case, you've created a table of the quantity of items and total price of each cart that a customer checks out.

     <img width="1786" height="776" alt="image" src="https://github.com/user-attachments/assets/f93686e7-1cf3-4c83-b47e-62d70e0d1b2b" />

+  - Q2: Now, build a table that lists the count unique of Cart ID and the sum of Cart Totals by Customer ID and Checkout Status.

 ### References